brianwx5/intro_to_devops/Module_C/README.md

 Keep this distinction in mind if when you are attempting to understand how a `service` starts or even your own applications

+## Section V - Channels & Sockets

+`Linux` communicates over streams (that are actually just file descriptors, that are actually just sockets), let's review a few

+- `stdin`
+- `stdout`
+- `stderr`

+`stdout` is what you see when you execute the command `echo "Hello World"`

+`stderr` is what you see when you execute the command `ech "Hello World"`

+`stdin` is what you see when you're prompted in your shell session to input text

 ## Section VI - Signals (IPC) - Interprocess Communication